 How to buy the best personal video recorder

-Watch the TV you want, when you want.
+Watch the TV you want, when you want with a PVR.

 Don't want to miss your favourite show?

 When you need to watch your favourite shows, you can go searching for online streaming sites such as Netflix or Stan.
 But what if the shows are available on your TV already or only available on free to air TV, just at times that don't suit?
 That's where a a PVR or personal video recorder comes in, allowing you to watch what you want, when you want and for no extra subscription costs.

 Want to know how we get our review results?
 Check out how we test PVRs.

 Personal Video Recorders or PVRs record to an internal hard drive.
 If you like to store a lot of HD quality movies and TV shows, ignore any model with less than 500GB of storage and ideally select a model with more than 1TB (1000GB).
 Most PVRs can be programmed up to seven days in advance using an onscreen electronic program guide (EPG).
 Dual-digital receivers also come as a standard feature, so you can record shows on one channel while you watch another.
 PVRs also let you pause and rewind live TV, known as time shifting.
 This is particularly useful if the oven timer goes off during the finale of The Bachelor or a classic only-on-live-TV moment of Q&A.

 Other features you can expect to find include: